 DesignPref: Capturing Personal Preferences in Visual Design Generation

-• The introduction of DesignPref marks a significant advancement in the field of visual design generation, providing a dataset of 12,000 pairwise comparisons of UI designs rated by 20 professional designers.
-This dataset highlights the subjective nature of design preferences, revealing substantial disagreement among trained designers regarding the importance of various design aspects.
+- The introduction of DesignPref marks a significant advancement in the field of visual design generation, presenting a dataset of 12,000 pairwise comparisons of UI designs rated by 20 professional designers.
+This dataset highlights the subjective nature of design preferences, revealing substantial disagreement among trained designers, as indicated by a Krippendorff's alpha of 0.25 for binary preferences.

 — via World Pulse Now AI Editorial System